gridstack/gridstack.js/README.md

 'verticalMargin()` to get value --> `getMargin()`
 ```

-2. event signatures are generic and not jquery-ui dependent anymore. `gsresizestop` has been removed as `resizestop|dragstop` are now called **after** the DOm attributes have been updated.
+2. event signatures are generic and not jquery-ui dependent anymore. `gsresizestop` has been removed as `resizestop|dragstop` are now called **after** the DOM attributes have been updated.

 3. `oneColumnMode` would trigger when `window.width` < 768px by default.
 We now check for grid width instead (more correct and supports nesting).
 You might need to adjust grid `minWidth` or `disableOneColumnMode`.